 If you still finding yourself missing Windows’ contextual cut command, you can use a third-party utility to add it to the Finder.
 One such utility is called XtraFinder, and it’s available as a free download.
 It features an option to add Windows-like cut and paste functionality to the Finder’s menu.

 To enable cut and paste with XtraFinder, install the package → click the menu bar icon → click Preferences → click Features → check the Cut & Paste box.

-How do you handle cut and paste in OS X?
+How do you handle cut and paste on Mac?
 Sound off down below in the comments section.